juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 object_NAME = "surgical_needle"
 ```

-Once the object was modified, we observed that when applying rotations, the it did not behave as expected.
-This issue ocurred because the axes of the 3D object were not aligned with the ESP32 reference frame, leading to incorrect orientation results.
+Once the object was modified, we observed that when applying rotations, it did not behave as expected.
+This issue occurred because the axes of the 3D object were not aligned with the ESP32 reference frame, leading to incorrect orientation results.
 Therefore, a calibration process was required to align both coordinate systems.

 <div align="center">